 - Ulcerative colitis

-- A personal or family history of cancer of the colon or rectum
+- A personal or family history of colorectal cancer

 - Go to the dentist every year for an exam and cleaning.

-- You may get a shingles or herpes zoster vaccine after age 60.
+- You may get a shingles or herpes zoster vaccination once after age 60.

 - If you are between ages 50 - 70 and have risk factors for osteoporosis

 PROSTATE CANCER SCREENING

-screening.
-The potential benefits of PSA testing have not been shown to outweigh the harms of testing and treatment.
+- The potential benefits of PSA testing have not been shown to outweigh the harms of testing and treatment.
 If you choose to be tested, the PSA blood test

 American Diabetes Association.
 Standards of medical care in diabetes -- 2014.
 Diabetes Care.
 2014;37 Suppl 1:S14-S80.